openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

 **[Rule]** Properly use JS Objects created via JSContext.external interface.

 JSExternal objects created through JSContext.external appear as undefined type on the ArkTS side and should not be directly used as interface parameters.
-It is recommended to bind JSExternal objects to a JSObject, encapsulating internal data within the object to improve interface security and maintainability.
+It is recommended to bind JSExternal objects to a JSObject, encapsulating internal data within the object to enhance interface security and maintainability.

 **Incorrect Example:**